KandyMask Testing and Certification

 Nelson Labs performed these tests and is the world leader in microbiological and analytical laboratory tests.
 They also serve the pre-qualification testing for NIOSH, which certifies N95 masks.
 They are the gold standard when it comes to medical and pharmaceutical testing.
 Below is a summary of our face mask filter test results.

 (1) (PFE) @ 0.07 to 0.3 micron: (see test report)

 KandyMask - Summary of Face Mask Filter Test Results

 This test is performed to determine the particle penetration rate of the filters.
 Sodium Chloride (NaCI) is generated and pushed through the entirety of the face mask.
 Sodium Chloride is basically microscopic particles of salt.
 This allows scientists to replicate different size particles you would find in air pollution.

-The Nelson Lab scientist used particle size between 0.075 microns and 0.3 microns.
-The mass medium size was around 0.26 micron.
-This size is chosen because it is the most penetrating and difficult size for a face mask filter to catch.
-This is the reason why N95 masks are required to subject themselves to this test and not another type of test for large particle size.
+The Nelson Lab scientist used particle sizes between 0.075 microns and 0.3 microns.
+The mass medium size was around 0.26 microns.
+This size is chosen because it is the most penetrating and challenging size for a face mask filter to catch.